EndPointCorp/end-point-blog/2021/05/website_sas_or_custom.html.md

 ### Is that all?

 Absolutely not.
 There are endless considerations that can play into your decision.
 But you have heard the saying ["Analysis paralysis"](https://en.wikipedia.org/wiki/Analysis_paralysis) ?
 If you have read through this post, you should have some good ideas now where to start.
 Add or remove considerations to suite you and your business.
-The most important takeaway from this is to first get a good idea of your needs, so that you can investigate the right things.
+The most important takeaway from this is to first get a good idea of your needs, and document them, so that you can investigate the right things.
+Then, use that list to take note of which solutions "fit" your needs, and which do not.
+And who knows, you may start with a SAS solution for a few years, and then when things are rolling and you have a better handle on what "custom" needs you have, migrate to a custom built site.
+There are no set rules.
+But doing your research, creating a plan, and following that plan will usually serve you much better than just deciding to use a certain approach because the ad you saw was appealing.